 We’ll start with what matters the most to us: inviting people into a relationship with Jesus & gathering into the community at New Hope.
 That’s our mission statement, which drives how we live and what we do.
 We believe that our faith comes solely through Jesus Christ – not because of works, but by grace as a gift.
 He is the way, the Truth and the life.
 Here at New Hope, our vision is to join God in reviving the spiritual landscape of our community and world by connecting people to Jesus.
 The Gospel is always our aim.

-We are a multi-ethnic and multi generational church with 2 locations along with 2 Hispanic campuses – one in the heart of Fayetteville, Georgia and another on the cusp of Peachtree City/Senoia.
+We are a Bible believing church featuring dynamic worship at two locations along with two Hispanic campuses – one in the heart of Fayetteville, Georgia (North Campus) and another on the cusp of Peachtree City/Senoia (South Campus).
+Our vision is to join God in reviving the spiritual landscape of our community and world by connecting people to Jesus.
 On an average Sunday, 2,500 people gather for family groups and a worship service, with a myriad of service opportunities at their fingertips.
-As a diverse church family, we have the privilege of living out the Gospel intentionally and continually living counter-culturally as we follow Christ’s command to preach the Good News.
 We hope you feel at home here when you visit!

 New Hope Experience

 As a church, we strongly believe in the unity of believers.
 We all come to the table with different gifts, personalities and life experiences, but we are united under one cause: the Gospel.
 We keep these four things as the focus: Worship services, Serve teams, Family groups, Impacting communities.
 Worship services usher the congregation into communion with God through prayer, singing, the teaching of God’s Word and taking communion throughout the year.